matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

 <h2>Day 2</h2>
 <br>
 <li><h4> Hosting and Hiccups.</h4><br>
 Deployment is usually the “fun” part—if your idea of fun is being trolled by cache errors.
 Thankfully, Vercel handled most of it, but I still had to search forums to fix asset paths.
-Once I got my bearings, the process was as painless as I remembered, and I was live and running in no time.
-Well, kinda.</li>
+Once I got my bearings, the process was as painless as I remembered, and <a href="https://github.com/matthewjenifer/customchordgenerator_v1" target="_blank">I was live and running in no time.</a> Well, kinda.</li>
 <br>
 <li><h4>Git Drama.</h4><br>
 I made all the classic mistakes.
 Tried to push, got rejected.
 Pulled, made it worse.
 In the end, I just deleted everything and cloned fresh.
 If you ever feel stupid doing this, don’t—every developer does it and just doesn’t talk about it.
 Once again, anything I forgot, I knew between ChatGPT and Perplexity I could arrive at an answer quickly.
 The rest was muscle memory, and it made me reflect on how long things took my first week in bootcamp.</li>